LIFE IS BETTER ON THE FJORD

 A sustainable boat offering spectacular views of the Oslofjord and historic landmarks

 A cruise on the Oslofjord offers a perfect break among other activities and sightseeing.
-One of the best ways to see the city is an Oslo boat trip on board an sustainable boat like The Fjords.
+One of the best ways to see the city is an Oslo boat trip on board an sustainable boat like Vision of The Fjords.
 Enjoy the magnificent views from the boat as it follows the harbour shore closely past the highlights of the city and heads out to the picturesque islands of the fjord.
 Such a trip on the Oslofjord is like sightseeing in Oslo, but on water.

 The contrast between the busy city and the peaceful islands is striking, and the journey only takes a few minutes by boat.
 In the summer, many people live on the islands, where time stands still, and commute to the city each day.